- Research at Western

 When writing a project description for external funding always think of your audience.
 It is essential to use plain English, define your key terms and cite key international and easily accessible references wherever possible.
 Succinctness and clarity is key.

-All funding agencies have a page limit of 6-8 pages is common.
+All funding agencies have a page limit with 6-8 pages being common.
 A quality application is readable, feasible and interesting.

 The following structure may not necessarily suit all submissions.
 Always read the guidelines and then read them again.